google/WebFundamentals/src/content/en/updates/2018/07/page-lifecycle-api.md

 ## Background {: #background}

 Application lifecycle is a key way that modern operating systems manage resources.
-On Android, iOS, and recently Windows, apps can be started and stopped at any time by the OS.
+On Android, iOS, and recent Windows versions, apps can be started and stopped at any time by the OS.
 This allows these platforms to streamline and reallocate resources where they best benefit the user.